samche42/Conserved_Stromatolite_bacteria_manuscript/README.md

 1. ORFs were called in all genomes using prokka 1.14.5.
 2. ORFs were assigned KO annotations using kofamscan 1.0.0
-3. KO annotations for each bin (in Kofamscan output folder) were parsed using kegg_parser.py to obtained counts of all KO entries listed in Phosphate_query.
-Phosphate_query was created manually.
+3. KO annotations for each bin (in Kofamscan output folder) were parsed using kegg_parser.py to obtained counts of all KO entries listed in Phosphate_query and other metabolite ther query files.
+Phosphate_query and other query files used in this study were created manually using a combination of literature and KEGG searches.
-4. KO counts were normalized to bin coverage i.e KO abundance = KO count*(bin_coverage/sum_of_all_Bins_coverage_in_sample)*100
+4. KO counts were normalized to bin coverage i.e KO abundance = KO count*(bin_coverage/sum_of_all_Bins_coverage_in_sample)*100.
 See Raw_KO_counts_with_metadata.xlsx for clarification